-When you are a student on a budget, world travel might seem like something that’s far out of reach.
-But it doesn’t have to be!
+When you’re a student on a budget, world travel might seem like something that’s far out of reach, but it doesn’t have to be!
 There are lots of websites that cater to student travelers on a tight budget.

 Once you book a discounted flight, you’ll likely need a hotel.
 While you can search the traditional online travel agencies like Expedia, Priceline, or Orbitz, you might want to check out some sites that offer discounts specifically to students.

 In spite of the name, CheapOair offers hotels in addition to flights.
 To access the student section of the website, select More in the top menu bar, then select Student Travel.

 You can easily sort your search results list by price, plus, you can set a budget so you’ll only see hotels and hostels that fit in your price range.

 Watch out for service fees with CheapOair.
 There can be fees of up to $42 per night per room, however, that’s not always the case, so it’s still a site worth checking out.

 For more information, check out our guide to CheapOair.

 - It’s easy to filter search results by a specific budget

 Hot Tip: When looking at hostels, keep in mind that the price is per person, unlike a hotel room which can usually accommodate up to 3 or 4 people at the same price.